nwheels-io/NWheels/CONTRIBUTING.md

   -  _Example: system tests of an in-memory data grid platform should run a sample microservice implemented on top of the in-memory data grid.
 The microservice should run in real containers, with real communication endpoints and databases.
 The tests are performed by feeding the microservice with input messages, and validating its output messages through communication endpoints._
 - **End-to-end (e2e) tests**: running a whole sample application including microservices and UI apps, testing it through UI automation.
 E2e tests differ from sytstem tests in that the system is tested through user interface.
   - _Example: UI platform should be tested by running a sample application in a real UI environment (e.g. on a mobile device), with real microservice containers and databases.
 The tests are performed by automation of UI inputs and validation of UI outputs_.

+We attempt to achieve 100% coverage.
+To account for corner cases that cannot be reliably tested in an automated way, we define the minimum of 80% coverage as the requirement.
+Automated testing is a vital part of NWheels project.

 Note: additional kinds of tests include stress/load testing, penetration testing, etc. They are not part of the TDD methodology.
 Development and maintenance of such tests is tracked by separate task issues.